scholarslab/CodeLab/Week07/lesson.md

     writer.writerow(bofur)
 ```

 This produces the same kind of CSV file.
+Note that the field names are consistent, so I just used the keys for Hazel.
+We'd have to do this a bit differently if the data wasn't structured homogenously.

 To read CSV files, we can use analogous Reader and DictReader objects in the csv module: